JulianSchmid/etherparse/README.md

 * Special attention has been paid to avoid allocations or other syscalls whenever possible.
 * The package is still in development and can & will still change.
 * The current focus of development is on the most popular protocols in the internet & transport layer.

+## How to parse network packages?
+Etherparse gives you two options for parsing network packages:

+* Seperating the packet into seperate slices containing headers & payloads without parsing all of the header fields
+* Reading all headers and transfering their contents to header structs

+Seperating headers into slices is faster if your code is not interessted in all fields of a header.
+But sometimes you already know, that you will access all or most fields of a header it can make sense to parse everything from beginning.

+### Slicing a packet into different elements
+TODO

+#### Slice the complete packet
+TODO

+#### Iterate over each slicing point
+TODO

+#### Manually slicing packets

+### Decoding packets (by slicing them into different parts)
+TODO

+### Using PacketHeaders::decode to decode all elements of a package at once
+TODO

+### Parsing headers manually
+TODO

 ## How to generate fake packet data?
 ### Packet Builder